 Farmers work hard to supply the country and the world with food.
 To do this, they face many hazards every day.
-Farming is one of the most dangerous jobs, and out of every 100,000 farmers, over 5,000 are injured, and 20 are killed every year while working.Complex Hazards - Complex Lawsuits
+Farming is one of the most dangerous jobs, and out of every 100,000 farmers, over 5,000 are injured, and 20 are killed yearly while working.Complex Hazards - Complex Lawsuits

 - Falls: In the course of their work, many farmers need to climb, whether it is on a tractor, a tree, or scaling a storage bin.
 When they do this, the risk of falling is increased.
 Depending on the height, severe trauma can result, such as head injuries and broken bones.
 Safety measures are not always used or provided.
 This increases liability.

-- Equipment-related accidents: Accidents with different types of farming equipment can cause serious and deadly injuries.
+- Equipment-related accidents: Accidents with different types of farming equipment can cause severe and deadly injuries.
 In some cases, the farmer’s hair, clothes, or limbs can become entangled in machinery, leading to loss of life.
-An example of this occurs when a farmer is drilling post holes using an auger, which is a rotating blade often driven by power take-offs.
+An example of this occurs when a farmer is drilling post holes using an auger, a rotating blade often driven by power take-offs.
 According to the National Traumatic Occupational Fatalities (NTOF) Surveillance System, in the nine years between 1980 and 1989, 346 farmhands died, with 112 caught in a power take-off.
 Also, between 1982 and 1986, approximately 10,000 injuries occurred due to entanglement.
 Of the 10,000 farm workers who were not killed, over 800 lost an appendage.

 - Tractor accidents: Tractors are extremely heavy, and rollovers are common.
 According to the U.S. Department of Labor, 44 percent of all fatal accidents involve an overturned tractor.
-Preserving evidence after a rollover is important when investigating the accident in terms of negligence and liability.
+Preserving evidence after a rollover is essential when investigating the accident in terms of negligence and liability.

 - Defective machinery: Defective farm equipment occurs when the manufacturer takes short-cuts or makes a mistake in its design or production.
 In such cases, there is little a farmer can do to prevent the accident.
-However, legally this leaves the manufacturer open to a product liability claim.
+However, legally, this leaves the manufacturer open to a product liability claim.
 In California, the injured party is not required to prove negligence, a costly maneuver.
-Instead, it is necessary to show that the equipment did not perform as it should despite being used as it was intended.
+Instead, it is necessary to show that the equipment did not perform as it should despite being used as intended.

 - Inadequate lighting: Many times, harvesting is done in the dark.
 This enhances the risk of an accident.
 Using artificial lights is one way to prevent injuries.